EPAENERGYSTAR/epathermostat/docs/data_files.rst

 :code:`temp_in`              decimal, to nearest 0.5 °F       °F      Hourly average conditioned space temperature over the period of the reading.
 ============================ ================================ ======= ===========

+- If a heating or cooling type or stage is not present or not applicable a value of :code:`none` or blank is sufficient.
+- All headers must be present in the file, even if there is no data for that column (use :code:`none` or blank for missing data.)
 - Dates should be specified in the ISO 8601 date format (e.g. :code:`2015-05-19 01:00:00`, :code:`2020-01-01 23:00:00`).
 - Dates and times must be consecutive. (e.g.: :code:`2020-01-01 23:00:00`
   should have :code:`2020-01-02 00:00:00` on the next line and :code:`2020-01-02 01:00:00` after that.)